JeevaByte/Secure-and-Intelligent-E-commerce-Platform-with-AWS-AI-ML-Services/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [your.email@example.com].
+For any questions or inquiries, please contact Jeevanantham at jeeva.b1997@gmal.com.

 ## Acknowledgements